 - Discover Sapio LIMS

-As a digital solution specifically designed for use in laboratories, a LIMS offers many key features that more generic data management systems don’t.
-LIMS systems use automation and customizable processes to improve lab efficiency, monitor workflows and analyze sample data.
+As a digital solution designed explicitly for use in laboratories, a LIMS system offers many vital features that more generic lab management and data management systems don’t.
+LIMS systems use automation and configurable laboratory workflows to improve laboratory operations by processing laboratory orders, samples, materials, and instrument tests, providing rigorous quality assurance checkpoints, and analyzing and reporting results and associated data.

 - Materials management